thaipduong/ROS_Multidrone/README.md

 According to http://ardupilot.org/dev/docs/ros-gazebo.html ROS Gazebo using SITL is still working in progress.

 According to http://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html Gazebo with SITL is possible

+# These are the files I have changed from the original code